-Like reheating a steak or reheating a rotisserie chicken, reheating pizza in the oven is the best option if you have a bit of free time or you like a crispy, crunchy crust.
-You’ll have to wait a bit for the oven to preheat and for the pizza to warm up, but the result will be a delicious slice that’s almost as good as Day 1 pizza (And if the oven is already hot, why not whip up a dessert pizza, as well?)
-Not sure how long to reheat pizza in the oven?
-Don’t worry — we’ve done all the research for you.
-Here’s how to reheat pizza in the oven in four easy steps.
+Like reheating a steak or reheating a rotisserie chicken, reheating pizza in your oven is a great option if you want a crispy, crunchy crust.
+You’ll have to wait a bit for the oven to preheat and for the pizza to warm up, but the result will be a delicious slice that’s almost as good as it was on day one.
+The one secret that makes all the difference?
+Preheat your baking pan while you’re preheating the oven.
+Placing the cold pizza on a hot surface helps make sure the bottom reheats properly.
+Here’s how to reheat pizza in oven:

-- Preheat your oven to 450 degrees Fahrenheit.
-(In order for reheated pizza to have a crispy crust, you’ll need to crank up the heat.
-Professional pizza ovens can get as hot as 900 F.) Make sure your baking pan is in the oven while it is preheating.
+- Place your baking pan in the oven, then preheat your oven to 450°F. (In order for reheated pizza to have a crispy crust, you’ll need to crank up the heat.
+Professional pizza ovens can get as hot as 900°F.)

-- Remove the baking pan from the oven when it has reached 450 F, (be careful, it’s hot!) and put your pizza on it.
+- Using pot holders, remove the baking pan from the oven when it has reached 450°F (be careful — it’s hot!), and put your pizza on it.